- Starting the restriction process

 ECHA maintains a public Registry of Intentions (RoI), which indicates when a new restriction dossier is being planned to be submitted to ECHA for a particular substance.
 Learn more

-It enables interested parties – citizens, organisations, companies and authorities – to plan for and contribute to the public consultations in the restriction process.
+It enables interested parties – citizens, organisations, companies and authorities – to plan for and contribute to the consultations in the restriction process.